Samsenbow/Portfolio-Risk-Analysis-Excel/README.md

   <b>Figure 8:</b> Comaprison between VaR and t VaR.
 </p>

+## Actionable Insights

+*Adopt fat-tailed risk models:* The t-distribution provides a more realistic representation of portfolio risk than the Normal distribution.
+Risk managers should prefer fat-tailed models when calculating VaR and ES to better capture extreme losses.

+*Use Expected Shortfall for capital planning:* Since ES captures tail risk more effectively than VaR, it should be the preferred measure for setting capital reserves and stress testing.

 ## Extensions and Alternative Approaches
 Beyond Normal and t-distributions, other approaches such as weighted historical VaR, and extreme value methods can be used to capture time-varying volatility and fat tails.
 Analyses can also be repeated across different time scales (daily, weekly, monthly) to observe how risk measures change with aggregation.
 Comparing these methods allows for a more robust assessment of portfolio risk and highlights the impact of extreme events and distributional assumptions.

+## Refection
+This project enhanced my understanding of risk modeling and the importance of aligning statistical findings with actionable business outcomes.